kokopepe/powershellcreatingtime/intro/tools/evaluatingsometools.md

 Extensions are key to turning VS Code into a powerful PowerShell IDE.
 You can access the Extensions Marketplace by clicking the Extensions icon on the left sidebar.

 * **PowerShell:** Search for the official "PowerShell" extension from Microsoft and click "Install".
 This is the most crucial extension, providing features like syntax highlighting, IntelliSense, and debugging.
 The extension also includes **PSScriptAnalyzer** by default, which helps check your code for quality and best practices.
-* **GitLens:** An excellent extension for developers who use Git, as it helps you see the history of your code right inside the editor.
-* **vscode-icons:** Adds icons to your files and folders, making it easier to navigate your project at a glance.

 ### Step 3: Install an AI Assistant (Optional)